Jongy/bpf_get_fs_offset/README.md

 The driver program reads its thread's `fs` value, sets it as the expected value for the BPF program, and loads it.

-The BPF program is triggered (by the "arbitrary" tracepoint on `arch_prctl`).
+The BPF program is triggered (by the "arbitrary" tracepoint on `close`).
 It scans the current `task_struct`'s memory for 16kb, finding pointers that match the expected `fs` value.

 The driver then reports the found offset, or the error (none found / found more than 1 / `bpf_probe_read` error).

+#### Aarch64 support

+It works for Aarch64 as well, although there it actually scans for `task_struct->thread.tp_value`, but I still use the `fs` notation :shrug:

 ### Tested versions

-Some kernels from 4.14 to 5.11.
+x86_64: Some kernels from 4.14 to 5.11.

+Aarch64: 5.13